temporalio/documentation/docs/node/interceptors.md

 }
 ```

-To properly do authorization from Workflow code, the Workflow would need to access encryption keys and possibly authenticate against an external user database, that requires the Workflow to break isolation using [external dependencies](/docs/node/external-dependencies).
+To properly do authorization from Workflow code, the Workflow would need to access encryption keys and possibly authenticate against an external user database, which requires the Workflow to break isolation using [external dependencies](/docs/node/external-dependencies).

 ## Interceptor registration